Joycelyn-Chen/Astro-VOS/docs/INFERENCE.md

 (For the Long-Time Video dataset, point `--davis_path` to either `long_video_davis` or `long_video_davis_x3`)

-You can also use my own script which evaluates much faster and produces identical results: [vos-benchmark](https://github.com/hkchengrex/vos-benchmark).
+You can also use the script the XMem team developed which evaluates much faster and produces identical results: [vos-benchmark](https://github.com/hkchengrex/vos-benchmark).
+And use my script to evaluate the custom MHD-VOS dataset: [astro-evaluation](https://github.com/Joycelyn-Chen/astro-evaluation)

 ## On custom data